What are Joint Supplements for Dogs and How Do They Work?

 Fruit-and-veg toppers for arthritic dogs can be made from celery, carrots, zucchini, sweet potatoes, kale, spinach, quinoa, lentils, parsley and apples.
 The overall product should contain 2 parts quinoa/lentils to 8 parts fruits/vegetables.
 Boil them together in a large pot.
 Simmer on low for 1 hour or until quinoa and lentils are cooked.

 Although there is no permanent cure for joint problems, you can give your dog a good quality of life by doing a few things.
-Give it proper treatment, change its diet a bit, modify its environment and activities, and give it the correct supplements.
+Give it proper treatment and a healthy diet, modify its environment and activities, and give it the correct supplements.
 Most importantly, never self-medicate or self-prescribe supplements.
 Always work with your vet for this.

 - McCarthy G, O'Donovan J, Jones B, et al. Randomised double-blind, positive-controlled trial to assess the efficacy of glucosamine/chondroitin sulfate for the treatment of dogs with osteoarthritis.
 Vet J 2007 174(1):54-61.